apache/echarts-doc/en/option/component/timeline.md

 #${prefix} interval(string|number) = 'auto'

-The interval of `label`.
+Interval of `label`.
 When it is assigned with a numerical value, such as  `2`, a label would show every 2 items.

 #${prefix} rotate(prefix) = 0

-the rotation angle of `label` .
-Positive values refer to counter clockwise rotation.
+Rotation angle of `label`, in which positive values refer to counter clockwise rotation.

 #${prefix} formatter(string|Function) = null